This post may contain affiliate links. You can view our affiliate disclosure here.

 Critic reviews of the 2021 T200 irons are overall very positive.
 The only main criticism that many seem to share is that there is little difference in ball speed between the T200 and slimmer T100.

 Customer ratings are just as good, if not better.
-They have average scores of 5/5 on Golf Galaxy and 5/5 on The Golf Warehouse.
+They have average scores of 5/5 on Golf Galaxy, 5/5 on Global Golf, and 5/5 on The Golf Warehouse.

 The 2021 T200 earned a gold medal on the Golf Digest 2021 Hot List in the players distance category.
 It has also been used by Tour pros such as Troy Merritt and So Yeon Ryu.